FuelLabs/fuel-indexer/docs/src/reference-guide/components/indexers/registration.md

 # Indexer Registration

-- The Fuel indexer service allows users to upload new indexers at runtime, with absolutely no downtime required to start using your new indexer.
-- Meaning, as soon as users upload new assets to the service, those assets are immediately registered, and a new executor is created using the new assets.
-  - This provides the benefit of no service downtime, and allows users to immediately get started using their new indexer.
+The Fuel indexer service allows users to upload new indexers at runtime with absolutely no downtime required to start using it.
+This means that as soon as users upload new assets to the service, those assets are immediately registered and a new executor is created from them.
+This provides the benefit of no service downtime, and allows users to immediately get started using their new indexer.

 ## Usage